bioinfo-arctic/FSK2053/Spring_2025/Phylogenetic_Inference.md

 Now open the file myAlignment.fasta in bbedit, notepad++, or notepad, and check the contents.
 You see there is string of NAs at the end of each sequence.
 This is a bug from the package, which we can't figure out why is happening.
 Instead, we will remove the NA's manually and save the file.

-If you want to visualise and see annotation of multiple sequence alignment such as myAlignment.fasta in, use function ggmsa from ggmsa package.
+If you want to visualise and see the annotation of multiple sequence alignments such as myAlignment.fasta in, you can use the function ggmsa from the ggmsa package.

 ```
 ggmsafile<- "C:/Users/marei5443/OneDrive - UiT Office 365/Dokumenter/Scientist, UiT/Teaching/FSK-2053_Data_Science_and_Bioinformatics/2025/myAlignment.fasta"